Astera-Finance/astera/tests/echidna/README.md

 614. 🚧 Force feeding assets in MiniPools or AToken6909 must not change the final result.
 615. 🚧 Force feeding aToken or AToken6909 in MiniPools or AToken6909 must not change the final result.
 616. 🚧 A user must not hold more than total supply.
-617. 🚧 Sum of users' balance must not exceed total supply.
+617. 🚧 Sum of users' balances must not exceed total supply.
 618. 🚧 `approveDelegation()` must never revert.
 619. 🚧 Allowance must be modified correctly via `approve()`.